ZihongHe/Image-Caption-using-VGG-LSTM-Attention-Model/README.md

 show3.7.py :  Interation board modules

-To satisfy the above running, you should download the relative code with path below, and put them in the same load with the code files
+To satisfy the above running, you should download the relative code with path below, and put them in the same load with the code files.

 https://drive.google.com/file/d/137IEP5DxMa6-AkY9bh2ydQCm4NT06DGc/view?usp=sharing

+If you prefer to get a new model with your own setting, you could get the dataset from the path below:

 dataset resourse: